 b) The PEGC initiates PDU Session Establishment/Modification Request with necessary information:

-i) To enable 5GC to manage system resources related to a PIN, which includes one or more PEGCs.
+i) To enable 5GC to manage system resources related to the PDU Session .

-ii) To differentiate QoS control on PIN traffic.
+ii) To enable 5GC to provide differentiated QoS control for PIN traffic.

-NOTE 2: The AF relies on PIN signalling between the PINE/PEGC/PEMC and the PIN AF, which is transferred via UP transparently to the 5G system, to determine the need for a QoS modification.
+NOTE 2: The AF relies on PIN signalling between the PINE/PEGC/PEMC and AF, which is transferred via UP transparently to the 5G system, to determine the need for a QoS modification.

 6) The procedure for supporting one PINE connected to multiple PEGCs in the same PIN and PINE to move between PEGCs is outside the 3GPP scope.